 In general, integrating APIs into a popular scripting language is not very straight-forward.
 Frequently, there are lots of extra work required to make the interface self-consistent.
-We emphasize the minimal extra coding to link a set of APIs into a scripting language, and provide some approaches to easing the integration work.
-SWIG[11] was designed to automatically generate the wrapper functions.
-It can reduce most of routine jobs into some simple configuration and generate the required codes to bridge the gap.
+We emphasize minimal extra coding to link a set of APIs into a scripting language, and provide some approaches to easing the integration work.
+SWIG[7] is designed to automatically generate the wrapper functions.
+It can reduce most of routine jobs into defining a simple configuration file and generate the required codes to bridge the gap.

-In this paper, we study and address techniques using SWIG and some simple scripts to interface and link the features or functions that an EDA tool may have to most popular script languages such as Tcl and Perl.
-These two tools have been extensively used in the design community for a long time due to its powerful scripting capability, popularity, and extensibility.
-Both can process a simple text file very efficiently without the tedium to program a full parser and a lexical analyzer.
-We will show how to integrate Tcl and Perl interfaces to a logic synthesis system Sis[1].
+In this paper, we study and address using SWIG and some techniques to interface and link the features or functions that an EDA tool may have to most popular script languages such as Tcl or Perl.
+These two scripting languages have been extensively used in the design community for a long time due to its powerful scripting capability, popularity, and extensibility.
+Both can process a simple text file very efficiently without the tedium to program a full parser and lexical analyzer.
+We will show how to integrate Tcl or Perl interfaces to a logic synthesis system Sis[12].
 We will first introduce briefly the SWIG functionality.
 It is followed by various techniques used in our case study.
 We conclude by interface design consideration and propose for future work.

-2 Review of an Interface Generator
+2. Review of an Interface Generator

-SWIG[11], standing for simplified wrapper and interface generator, is a tool to generate the necessary wrapper functions for C/C++ codes to interface with scripting languages.
-It can generate wrapper codes used to translate data types to fit the interface needs, including input and output arguments for a C/C++ function.
+Simplified Wrapper and Interface Generator(SWIG)[7] is a tool to generate necessary wrapper functions for C/C++ codes to interface with scripting languages.
+It can generate wrapper codes used to translate data types to fit the interface needs, including wrapping of input and output arguments for a C/C++ function.
 Moreover, it can generate data structure access routines to read or write C/C++ structures, variables or objects.
-The following is an simple example to show sis_script.i for the SWIG input configuration file.
+The following is an simple example to show sis_script.i for the SWIG input configuration(interface) file.